-Where avocado-instrumented is the path to the Avocado instrumented test file.
+Where AVOCADO_INSTRUMENTED is the path to the Avocado Instrumented file.

 Removing assets

 It is possible to remove files from the cache directories manually.
 The purge utility helps with that:

 \$ avocado assets purge -help

 Assets can be removed applying the same filters as described when listing them.
 It is possible to remove assets by a size filter (--by-size-filter) or assets older than N days (--by-days).